zygomare/gee_downloader/README.md

 GEE are limited.

 requirements:
-rasterio, earthengine-api, google-cloud-bigquery, db_dtypes
+`rasterio, earthengine-api, google-cloud-bigquery, db_dtypes`

 In the browser, create a new project on google cloud, and enable big query + Google Earth Engine in your gcloud project (also register your project to use G.E.E.: https://code.earthengine.google.com/register)

-run these commands to authenticate gcloud in the cli (inside the gee-downloader directory) (you might need to set the project id as created in the browser)
+run these commands to authenticate gcloud in the cli (inside the gee-downloader directory) (you might need to set the project id as created in the browser) `gcloud auth login`
-$gcloud auth login
-$gcloud auth application-default login
+`gcloud auth application-default login`

-example of use:
+usage:
-python main.py -c download.ini
+`python main.py -c download.ini`